GiovanniStephens/country-rank/README.md

 - Percieved 'quality' of the people in these countries.

 # Todos
 - See about forecasting PPP once when needing more than one percentile retirement estimate.
+- I need to update the purchasing power conversion rates.
+Perhaps this could be automated.
+- It would be cool to track retirement cost over time in a dashboard.